tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 connection with an "illegal_parameter" alert.

-If successful, the participant receiving the Certificate message uses the public key in the DelegatedCredential.cred to verify the signature in the peer's Certificate Verify message.
+If successful, the participant receiving the Certificate message uses the public key in DelegatedCredential.cred to verify the signature in the peer's CertificateVerify message.

 ## Certificate Requirements